Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression: Improving Equivalence Pruning with State Symmetries

 \subsection{Empirical Evaluation}

 Table~\ref{tab:benchmarks-symmetries} shows, for each domain, the ratio of tasks with structural symmetries (besides the identity symmetry).
 For eight of the 16 domains, at least 80\% of tasks in each domain present structural symmetries.
 And for ten, at least half the tasks present structural symmetries.
 We use Nauty~\citep{mckay2014practical} to compute automorphism group generators of PDGs, from which we can extract $Aut(\Pi)$ generators.
 We are able to compute a generator of $Aut(\Pi)$ in at most 1.75 seconds for all tasks that have symmetries.
 We set an overcautious time limit of five seconds for this computation.
 If Nauty fails to conclude its execution within this time limit, the use of structural symmetries is disabled.
 It only fails for tasks \emph{p7} and \emph{p8} of \emph{acrobatics}, tasks \emph{p6} to \emph{p11} of \emph{beam-walk}, and tasks \emph{p11} to \emph{p40} of \emph{tireworld-triangle} -- all of which likely do not have structural symmetries because, in these domains, the computation does not find symmetries for all tasks where it concludes.
-We use GAP~(\emph{Groups, Algorithms, and Programming} software) to compute stabilizer chains of permutation groups.
+We use GAP~(\emph{Groups, Algorithms, and Programming} software) to compute the inverse transversals for a permutation group, given an arbtirary base and a generator.
+We also use GAP to order the facts by their \emph{orbit sizes}\footnote{\rev{I.e., the number of different facts they can be mapped to by a symmetry $\sigma \in Aut(\Pi)$.
+This ordering was one of the suggestions made by~\cite{jefferson2019minimal}.}} in $Aut(\Pi)$, descendingly, to obtain the base.
 For every task where computing $Aut(\Pi)$ within time limits was successful, we are able to compute the stabilizer chain of $Aut(\Pi)$ in at most five extra seconds.

 We compare using greedy and canonical structural symmetries against not using state symmetries (Table~\ref{tab:results-structural-symmetries}).
 The results demonstrate that \cite{jefferson2019minimal}'s contributions allow a fast computation of canonical structural symmetries.
 Computing the canonical structural symmetries takes only $45\%$ more (aggregated) time per generated policy than computing the structural symmetries through hill-climbing for the solved tasks.
 On the other hand, the greedy structural symmetries provided by the hill-climbing procedure prove effective, as only $0.69\%$ more policy generations are required to solve the solved tasks on average, a difference that comes almost exclusively from the domain of \emph{islands}.